Too much of anything is bad but too much cheesecake is always alright!

 "I see.
 Who's going to eat it?"

-Now, onto the more prettier things in life, worth living for - like a cup of Dulce de Leche.
+Now, onto the more prettier things in life, worth living for - like a cup of dulce de leche.
 The delicious Argentinian milky mess.
 Imagine I was boiling milk with some sugar.
 Suddenly there is a bleeding gum/a leaking tap.
 I could have the gum bleed.
 Or let the tap leak.
-But I just keep it there on the stove and let the milk make more than love to the sugar.
-That is Dulce de Leche for you.
+But imagine I just keep it there on the stove and let the milk make more than love to the sugar.
+That is dulce de leche for you.
 Simple as that.
-(Legend has it that the Argentinian military officer Juan Manual de Rosas' house help, while making Lechada--a delicacy made by boiling milk with sugar until caramelised--went to answer the door, and the Lechada burnt into what became Dulce de Leche.
+(Legend has it that the Argentinian military officer Juan Manual de Rosas' house help, while making lechada--a delicacy made by boiling milk with sugar until caramelised--went to answer the door, and the lechada burnt into what became dulce de leche.
+If only every mistake turned into something beautiful like this one here!)

-Dulce de Leche is made when you slowly simmer sweetened milk, while stirring continuously.
+Dulce de leche is made when you slowly simmer sweetened milk, while stirring continuously.
 The water in the milk will evaporate and the mixture will thicken to form a caramel syrup which can be poured over or be used in cakes, pastries or any other desserts.
 This is the Malliard reaction, the stuff that makes browned food so exquisite.
 And it's not the same as caramelization.

-So, with a tin of condensed milk in the fridge, Dulce de Leche was on for tonight.
-However I had an epiphany that boiled condensed milk, even if it is delicious condensed milk, would not be fun when it explodes all over you and the stove counter when you try to make it with the canning method.
+So, with a tin of condensed milk in the fridge, dulce de leche was on for tonight.
+However, I had an epiphany that boiled condensed milk, even if it is delicious condensed milk, would not be fun when it explodes all over you and the stove counter when you try to make it with the canning method.
 Thus, I went with the double boiler method.

 And then if those were not enough, I had some amount of batter left with which I made these mini cheesecakes.
 Yeah, I have absolutely no self control at this time of night when I am making sweet love to... come on.
 I am talking about my cheesecake here.
 I mean with a huge bowl of luscious chocolate ganache on the counter, how in the world would I be able to leave it and go sleep?